-Employers don’t spend much time with your resume; 20-60 seconds at the most!
+Employers don’t spend much time with your resume; 20-60 seconds at the most.
 In order to maximize this time, you’ll want to make sure your resume clearly shows how your skills, experience, education, and characteristics match what they’re looking for.
 Essentially, your resume needs to make an impression in 20-60 seconds!

 Your cover letter introduces you to the prospective employer and should, whenever possible, be included with your resume or application.
 It should be brief and interesting, ensuring that your resume will be read.
 Remember to tailor each letter to the individual company and position you’re applying to!

 Social media is an excellent way to create an online presence, establish yourself as an industry professional, and connect with others in your field.
 Linkedin is the leading professional social media platform allowing you and your credentials to be seen by recruiters and hiring managers.
 Click the link below and get your Linkedin profile started!